Admission RequirementsFor Admission requirements please click here

 The Sophister years

 During the Sophister (third and fourth) years you will further develop your knowledge of the theories, principles and practice of occupational therapy; gain an understanding of health/social care systems and policies and of the importance of practicing in an evidenced-based manner.
 Service learning is continued and incorporates a peer education methodology.
-Additionally, you will be expected to complete a group research project.
+Additionally, you will complete a group research project.
 You will have opportunities to develop important self-directed learning and research skills, which are key areas for practice.
 Over the course of these two years, you will spend a total of 20 weeks in supervised professional practice.